Skip to content

 Blind veteran

-George has macular degeneration in both eyes.
+George had macular degeneration in both eyes.

 Please donate